animal-tree/Another-Version/2-Opposing-views.md

 My hair was falling into my hands again in the [geriatric unit in December, 2020](#geriatric-unit-hospitalization), most likely because of the practices in that coerced hospital stay or the temporary dietary consequences of the previous coerced hospital stay.

-That sudden hair regrowth was, miraculously, more than 2 years after the Dupilumab cessation that induced the alopecia universalis, and covered my head.
+That sudden hair regrowth was, miraculously, more than 2 years after the Dupilumab cessation that induced the Alopecia Universalis, and covered my head.

 ## Nails